 Combining files should be done with caution and only when necessary.
 Make sure to test your website thoroughly after combining any files to ensure everything works properly.

-- How to Improve Cumulative Layout Shift (CLS) in 2023 Easily
+How to Improve Cumulative Layout Shift (CLS) Easily

 Conclusion